PowerShell/SecretStore/Docs/DesignDoc.md

 ### No password required

 If SecretStore is configured with no password required, data is still encrypted as before.
-The difference is that data encryption is performed with an Aes key that is stored on file.
+The difference is that data encryption is performed with an AES key that is stored on file.
-Whereas a password is protected by the user, the Aes key is protected only by the file system.
+Whereas a password is protected by the user, the AES key is protected only by the file system.
 The file system protects the secret data from other low privilege users.
 But admin or root users will be able to discover the key and access the secrets.
 So security is clearly not as strong when compared to password protection.